Rental Property Trading Structures

 A Limited Liability Company trades with its own IRD number and requires its own income tax return to be prepared each year as well as the shareholder’s returns.

-Limited Liability Companies do cost a few hundred dollars to setup and a little more to administer but this is may be worth the extra cost for any benefits offered which include the possibility of better tax refunds than joint ownership or a partnership.
+Limited Liability Companies do cost a few hundred dollars to setup and a little more to administer but this is may be worth the extra cost for any benefits offered which include the possibility of better tax results than joint ownership or a partnership.

-Trusts are good for asset protection should things not work out but are expensive to setup, administer and have limited tax benefits relating to using losses to a personal advantage.
+Trusts can be good for asset protection should things not work out but are expensive to setup, administer and have limited tax benefits relating to using losses to a personal advantage.
 They can be challenged for validity which may result in having no asset protection benefits at all and presently company tax rates are lower than those for a Trust.

 It’s is reasonably common for rental property to be in a Trust especially where the owners want good long term asset protection however there’s no personal tax advantages to be gained when compared to the other options.
 It really depends on what you’re after.
 Want assets protected well?
 Go for a trust.
 Looking for tax benefits?
 Another structure would be more effective and cost less.
 If you do want to own property in a Trust you’ll need it set up by a good lawyer who specialises in doing this.